 Much like determining how much money to have in your rainy day fund, the same thorough analysis should be conducted for the emergency fund.
 Systematic deposits should be made into a separate account dedicated to the emergency fund.
-This can be a checking or money market account, or be an account associated with higher interest rates, such as a bond fund.
+This can be a checking account, money market account, or an account associated with higher interest rates, such as a bond fund.
 Stock funds should be avoided because of the risk of loss of capital.

 During these accumulation phases of your financial life, the unexpected can inconveniently make an appearance.
 It’s wise to be prepared even when you’re nowhere near being at healthy savings levels.

 For example, you may want to purchase pet insurance just in case Fido needs emergency surgery because he swallowed a sock.
 Or you may want to buy a home shield plan to help with unexpected expenses pertaining to your home, such as an HVAC system needing to be repaired or replaced.